Stock events for Akebia Therapeutics, Inc. (AKBA)

 AKBA’s Geographic footprint

-Akebia Therapeutics is headquartered in Cambridge, Massachusetts, and has an international presence through Vafseo's approval and commercialization in the United States and 37 other countries.
-The company also has license and collaboration agreements with partners like Tanabe Pharma Corporation for Vafseo in Japan and other Asian countries.
+Akebia Therapeutics, Inc. is headquartered in Cambridge, Massachusetts, United States.
+The company has license and collaboration agreements with Tanabe Pharma Corporation for the development and commercialization of Vafseo in Japan and other Asian countries.

 AKBA Corporate Image Assessment